 Then I traced each piece onto muslin, and cut out enough to mark a 5/8 inch seam allowance.

 After I had all my pattern pieces cut out and marked, I turned my attention to the base of my chair and added a bit to the existing padding by covering with several layers of cotton batting.
-Once I had finished fiddling with the pattern pieces and tested the fit, I was ready to cut out my canvas and staple it to the frame.

 And then finished it off with the arm caps.